hurbert-shauri/test-4/README.md

 # hurbert-shauri.github.io

 Hi!
 This is a fourth generation of my portfolio.
-I have built it based on Stlyleshot platform.
+It has been built and developed off of a platform sourced form Stlyleshot.

 Cheers.

-# will add links to the source soon
+I will add links to the source soon